SomeRandomiOSDev/swift-evolution/proposals/nnnn-reusable-unique-names-in-macros.md

 ## Proposed solution

-To account for cases like the one described above, we need to extend the `makeUniqueName(_:)` function, or create a new one, that allows for the creation of "re-usable" unique identifiers that will guaranteed to be equivalent across different roles of the same macro invocation.
+To account for cases like the one described above, we need to extend the `makeUniqueName(_:)` function, or create a new one, that allows for the creation of "reusable" unique identifiers that will guaranteed to be equivalent across different roles of the same macro invocation.
 The proposed solution is to add an optional flag to the `makeUniqueName(_:)` function that, if provided and set to `true`, will create a unique name that follows the same pattern as above but will be the same when invoked from other macro role implementations:

 ```swift
 protocol MacroExpansionContext {